-The island of Taiwan, meaning ‘terrace bay’, lies some 120 kilometers off the southeastern coast of mainland China, across the Taiwan Strait, and has an area of 35, 980km².
+The island of Taiwan, meaning ‘terrace bay’, lies 120 kilometers off the southeastern coast of mainland China, across the Taiwan Strait, and has an area of 35,980km².
 It is surrounded by the East China Sea to the North, the Philippines Sea to the East, and the Luzon Strait to the South.

-Taiwan is well known around the world for its successes first in economic development, and more recently in democratization.
-However, as a result of its lack of UN membership and recognition by most major states, coupled with the threat posed by China, it remains in a precarious state in the international arena, which prevents the Taiwanese people from being able to fully enjoy their newfound prosperity and human rights.
+Taiwan is well known around the world for its successes first in economic development, and more recently in democratisation.
+As it currently stands, Taiwan has the largest and most prosperous economy along with having the highest population of any country outside the UN.
+As a result of its exclusion from the UN and from other international organizations, coupled with the threat posed by China, it remains in a precarious state in the international arena, which prevents the Taiwanese people from being able to fully enjoy their newfound prosperity and human rights.

-Just after the Communist Revolution in China in 1949 and the consequent withdrawal of the Nationalist Party (often referred to by its Chinese name, Kuomintang, or the short form KMT) to Taiwan, Taiwan endured 38 years under a military rule headed by Chiang Kai-shek and his son.
+Just after the Communist Revolution in China in 1949 and the consequent withdrawal of the Nationalist Party (often referred to by its Chinese name, Kuomintang, or the short form KMT) to Taiwan, the country endured 38 years under a military rule headed by Chiang Kai-shek and his son.

 Starting from 1987, Taiwan’s political system began to liberalize and enter a democratization process with the formation of the Democratic Progressive Party (DPP) in 1986 as the first genuine opposition party.
 Among other issues, the party advanced the right of self-determination for the people of Taiwan, thus resurfacing the issue of the political status of Taiwan, a previously taboo question.

-In 2004, President Chen Shui-bian was re-elected for a second (and last, under the constitutional term limits) presidential term; however later the same year the DPP failed to gain a majority in parliamentary elections.
+In 2004, President Chen Shui-bian was re-elected for a second (and last, under the constitutional limits) presidential term, however later the same year the DPP failed to gain a majority in parliamentary elections.